Forester1234/My-Jan-2026-Startup-Project-Change-Name-Later-/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Visually appealing colors and layout.
-No overflowing elements.** - I did not complete this part of the deliverable.
+- [X] **Visually appealing colors and layout.
+No overflowing elements.** - main.css is mostly controlling my colors and bootstrap is used for layour.
-- [ ] **Use of a CSS framework** - I did not complete this part of the deliverable.
+- [X] **Use of a CSS framework** - I included bootstrap and used it throughout my html files.
-- [ ] **All visual elements styled using CSS** - I did not complete this part of the deliverable.
+- [X] **All visual elements styled using CSS** - I styled my pages with css.
-- [ ] **Responsive to window resizing using flexbox and/or grid display** - I did not complete this part of the deliverable.
+- [X] **Responsive to window resizing using flexbox and/or grid display** - I tested this by increasing and decreasing my window size and the elements shift properly to look good on several sizes.
-- [ ] **Use of a imported font** - I did not complete this part of the deliverable.
+- [X] **Use of a imported font** - I imported Sacramento and used it in my header.
-- [ ] **Use of different types of selectors including element, class, ID, and pseudo selectors** - I did not complete this part of the deliverable.
+- [X] **Use of different types of selectors including element, class, ID, and pseudo selectors** - I used several of these selectors.

 ## 🚀 React part 1: Routing deliverable